 The ‘on the road’ price usually includes the cost of the first year’s car tax and new registration fee, so you won’t have to pay these separately.

-After receiving the application, the DVLA will search the insurance database to check that cover is in place.
+After receiving the application, the DVLA will search the insurance database to check that your cover is in place.

 You can buy car tax in one of three ways: